gmtsar/documentation/source/S1_Batch_Preprocessing.rst

  ::

-    # inside the F1/raw directory, will all data, orbits, and DEM files linked properly
+    # inside the F1/raw directory, with all data, orbits, and DEM files linked properly
     prep_data.csh

 Next, use this data.in file to preprocess in mode 1.